greglinch/sourcelist/to-do-list.md

 	* have a better, more purposeful and less spammy solution above

 * add custom filter for emails addresses and phone numbers to convert special characters to HTML entities as a countermeasure to simple scrapers looking for those patterns

+* update Twitter help text

+* fix "back to results" button for pagination
+	- solution: `stateSave: true,` uses local storage

+* fix datatables filter

+* upgrade Django

+* fix django-magic-link
+	- removed django from reqs bc it was 1.10.x
+	- didn't work properly with Django 2.1 until upgrading django-seasame from 2.1 to 2.4 in the sourcelist reqs

+* add ID to url to avoid duplicate or same name issues; with redirects for...
+	* SOMEWHAT DONE: messed up name goes to canonical
+	* DONE: old urls go to canonical
+	* DONE: /sources goes to homepage

+* FIX: 500 error when trying to "view on site" in any model
+	* update get_absolute_ur?
+		* reverse('source', args=[self.slug, self.id])
+	* solution: change it to kwargs like in the recent view updates